 Data compression and chunking are two storage features provided by the HDF5 library and available through the netCDF-4 API.
 HDF5's internal compression can reduce the space taken up by variables, especially those with many fill values or value repetition.
 The saved space can pay significant dividends in both storage space and transmission speed over the network.
 HDF5 includes a compression method referred to as "deflation", based on the common compressor gzip (itself based on the Lempel-Ziv algorithm).
 Deflation levels run from 1 to 9, with storage efficiency and time to compress increasing with each level.
 A level of 5 is often a good compromise.
 HDF5/NetCDF-4 variables are individually compressed within the file, which means that applications only need to uncompress those variables of interest, and not the whole file, as would be necessary for external compression methods such as gzip or bzip.
 HDF5/NetCDF-4 variables are also "chunked," which means that each variable is stored as a sequence of separate chunks in the file.
 If compression is used, each chunk is compressed separately.
 This allows read programs to decompress just the chunks needed for a read request, and not the entire variable, resulting in even greater IO efficiencies.
 Chunking also can allow a calling program to retrieve segments of data more efficiently when those data are stored in Object Storage (see Appendix B, Glossary).
-Note that the DIWG recommends using only the DEFLATE compression filter on NetCDF-4 and NetCDF-4-Compatible data compression ratio for multidimensional netCDF-4 variables.
+Note that the DIWG recommends using only the DEFLATE compression filter on netCDF-4 and netCDF-4-Compatible HDF5 Data.
+Also, applying the netCDF-4 shuffle filter before deflation can significantly improve the data compression ratio for multidimensional netCDF-4 variables.